It’s strictly business

 - Try to be witty.
 More people Like and share posts that make them giggle.
 This ultimately results in new people seeing your content and becoming introduced to your business.

-- Consider using a social media management system such as Hootsuite or Sprout Social to schedule future Facebook posts while keeping them consistent and organized.
+- Consider using a social media management system such as Buffer or TryLately to schedule future Facebook posts while keeping them consistent and organized.

-- Frequently ask open ended questions with your posts to drive engagement.
-This is a great way to initiate dialog.
+- Frequently ask open-ended questions with your posts to drive engagement.
+This is a great way to initiate a dialog.

 - Respond to comments that others leave on your page.
 Positive reinforcement will drive future interactions and make your business appear amiable.